kingdoubles2/FYP/docs/proposal/proposal.md

 > Describe any non-standard hardware components which will be required.

+Currently no expectation for any non-standard hardware to be required.

 ### Learning Challenges

 > List the main new things (technologies, languages, tools, etc) that you will have to learn.

+- Parsing and interpreting API specifications, especially complex schemas.
+- Integrating with CI/CD workflow.
+- Using LLMs for natural-language explanations.
+- Database design and result persistence.
+- Security and sandboxing considerations.

 ### Breakdown of work